 What would it look like to actually celebrate Jesus’ birthday?

 We have some great birthday traditions in our house and I’ll bet you do too.
 Our birthday kid invites two favorite friends over for a sleep over.
 They choose the dinner menu.
 We decorate with streamers, we tie a birthday balloon to their chair, we shop for gifts and stuff them into (aggressively-used) gift bags and sing the birthday song very loudly.

 They key to a great birthday is how well the birthday kid is KNOWN and CATERED to.
 To give our teenager a doll baby would be an insult and decorating with pink princesses might hurt our son’s feelings.

 So why not Jesus?

 If Jesus sat down at your desk to scratch out his birthday wish list, what would be on it?

 Jesus loves the little children.
 All the children of the world.

-And Jesus loves the world.
+And God loved the world.

 After combing through the Gospels, our family came up with a lot of things Jesus is crazy about and turned it into a celebration.

 So here is our families way of celebrating Jesus at Christmas time: